-What is BLW?
+What is BLW anyway?

-Can we ‘switch’ to BLW?
+Can we switch to BLW?

 Can we ‘do a bit of both’?

-This is a tricky one.
 I am totally in favour of parents doing whatever works best for them and their child.
-If this involves a combination of spoon feeding and self-feeding, so be it.
-What this isn’t, though, is a combination of BLW and conventional weaning – it’s really just conventional weaning, but starting at six months (from when the introduction of finger foods alongside spoon-fed pureed or mashed food has always been recommended).
+If this involves a combination of spoon feeding and self-feeding, great!
+What this isn’t, though, is a combination of the BLW approach and the traditional approach – it’s really just the traditional approach, but starting at six months old (from when the introduction of finger foods alongside spoon-fed pureed or mashed food has always been recommended).
 BLW is about more than just offering your baby food to pick up – it’s about trusting him to know what he needs.
 If you’re topping him up with a spoon after he’s had a go with his hands, then you’re not really doing that.

 Does the definition of BLW really matter?
 I believe it does, for two reasons.
 First, it matters for parents who are hearing about BLW for the first time.
 If they are to make an informed decision about how they want to approach weaning with their baby they need to understand the underpinning ethos of BLW.
 If they don’t, they may implement only part of it and then be dismayed when it doesn’t ‘work’.
 Worse, they may do something dangerous, such as putting lumps of food into their baby’s mouth ‘for her’, which could lead to her choking.

 The second reason I believe the definition matters is to enable an increase in knowledge about children and food – globally.
 If what we think may be the lifelong benefits for babies of being BLW’d (better eating habits, less risk of obesity etc.) are to be proven – or even disproven – by research, then studies need to define clearly and unambiguously what ‘true’ BLW is.
 If researchers set out to compare babies who have been BLW’d with babies weaned the conventional way without accurately defining what those terms mean, then there is a real risk that some babies will be said to have been BLW’d when, for example, they had purees for the first two weeks, or were routinely spoon-fed at certain meals, or were always fed separately from the rest of the family.
 This muddying of the waters would make the results of the research meaningless, and could well mean that some of the real benefits of BLW don’t show up.

 Belonging to the ‘club’

 So what does this mean for BLW groups and forums?
-Should parents who are ‘doing a bit of both’, or who started off following a conventional approach and then ‘switched’ to BLW be allowed to be members of the BLW ‘club’?
+Should parents who are ‘doing a bit of both’, or who started off following a traditional approach and then ‘switched’ to BLW be allowed to be members of the BLW ‘club’?
 My answer is yes, I think they should.
 While I do believe it’s important for everyone to be clear whether what they are doing is or isn’t ‘true’ BLW, I don’t believe anyone should feel ostracised for not choosing (or being able) to follow it to the letter.
 Everyone is different: for some, their support network of family and friends is pro-BLW, while others face resistance every day.
 Some babies have specific medical or developmental challenges that impact on their eating.
 For many parents, being able to share others’ experiences is what gives them the courage to keep going at the level they are, or to make the leap to ‘full’ BLW.

 People meet at different points along the parenting route but we can still be friends and travel together, sharing what we have in common while at the same time respecting our differences.
 While it’s not helpful to admit people whose intention is to make trouble, I like to think anyone who is genuinely interested in finding out more about BLW would be made to feel welcome in a BLW group.